Active Termite Control technician

 What I do, and when

-The install has to happen at the right stage of the build, before the slab pour.
-I work directly with the owner or the builder to schedule it so the sheeting and collars are in before the concrete goes down.
+The install has to happen at the right stage of the build.
+Collars go in before the pour; the sheeting bonds to the slab edge just after, while it's still exposed.
+I work directly with the owner or the builder to schedule both stages so nothing gets covered before the sheeting's on.
 Miss that window on a slab-on-ground build and the chance is gone.

 I install pre-construction barriers across Sydney and work with major Sydney builders on new projects.
 If you're building, raise the barrier early, ideally when you're still planning the slab, not the week before the pour.